 ISFPs also like to avoid large gatherings like parties or going out to events with huge crowds (especially in the dating stage of a relationship).
 They much prefer more intimate encounters and activities, such as one on one dinners and quiet nights at home.

-ISFPs have been found to be most compatible with ESFPs, ISTPs, and ISFJs.
+ISFPs are likely most compatible with ESFPs, ISTPs, and ISFJs.
 This is because they share the sensing personality factor, which helps them to get to know each other quickly.

 On the other hand, they are less likely to be compatible with their most opposite personality types, which include INTJs, ESTJs, ENTPs, and ENTJs.
 This is because relationships often break down due to the huge differences between them and their personality type.
 The saying “opposites attract” is quite famous and in some cases does happen, but most of the time the differences are just too big of a hurdle to overcome.